dirigeants/klasa/guides/Getting Started/UnderstandingSettingsGateway.md

 		.add('administrator', 'Role')));
 ```

 > **Note**: In practise, you will have {@link KlasaClient.defaultClientSchema}, {@link KlasaClient.defaultGuildSchema}, and {@link KlasaClient.defaultUserSchema}, to edit the client settings' schema, the guild settings' schema, and the user settings' schema, respectively.
+Finally, the schemas are sealed once the bot has logged in successfully.

 ## Settings